AM-OpenSource/Battery-Management-System/gui/README.md

 QWT must be installed and the .pro file modified if necessary to point to it.

-To compile this program, ensure that QT4.8 is installed and also that qextserialport has been downloaded and unzipped into a suitable directory.
-It doesn't need to be compiled or installed, as the GUI will incorporate it directly into the compile and link procedure.
+To compile this program, ensure that QT5 is installed.

 make clean
-qmake-qt4
+qmake
 make

-The file power-management.pro must be modified to point to the directory holding qextserialport.

 Call with power-management [options]